Key concepts

 Routes

-To perform a single assessment, for example the brief Austism Spectrum Disorder assessment, only a small subset of these questions need to be answered.
+To perform a single assessment, for example the brief Autism Spectrum Disorder assessment, only a small subset of these questions need to be answered.
 We call a subset of questions a Route.
 Normally you will select a Route at the start of an interview and follow it to completion, although the 3di allows you to switch between Routes at any time.

 While the Interview Explorer shows every single available question, you will mainly use the Route Explorer, which displays just the questions on the currently selected route.